 soil and clean water in our communities.
 The farm provides a habitat for wildlife.

-Erika Ichinose Pijai, MS, RD, CDN, is a Registered Dietitian with a Masters of Science degree in Nutrition Education from Columbia University.
-She is the Program Coordinator for the Farmers’ Market Nutrition Program at Cornell University Cooperative Extension-NYC, where she trains and supervises both staff and volunteers to conduct paperless nutrition curriculum and cooking demonstrations featuring locally grown, fresh produce at farmers’ markets across NYC.
-She serves as a member of the Advisory Committee to SuperKids Nutrition Inc.
+Erika is a registered dietitian with a master's of science degree in nutrition education from Columbia University.
+She is the program coordinator for the Farmers’ Market Nutrition Program at Cornell University Cooperative Extension-NYC, where she trains and supervises both staff and volunteers to conduct paperless nutrition curriculum and cooking demonstrations featuring locally grown, fresh produce at farmers’ markets across New York City.